 With your Keenetic router, you can provide remote access from the Internet to web applications on your home network, including the router's web interface and the Transmission built-in torrent client's GUI.
 This can be done through the KeenDNS service using 4th level domain names, even without a public IP address.

 This feature is also available for Keenetic devices in additional operating modes.

 Here is an example of remote access to the Transmission torrent client's web interface (running on the router on port 8090) and the web interface of a QNAP NAS (running on port 80) connected to the home network.

-You can configure remote access to any web-enabled device in your home network (it can be a webcam, network drive, router, server, etc.).
+You can configure remote access to any web-enabled device in your home network (a webcam, network drive, router, server, etc.).

-2. On the 'Domain name' page, on the 'KeenDNS' tab, in the section 'Access to web applications running on your network', click 'Create'.
+2. On the 'Domain name' page, on the 'KeenDNS' tab, click' Create' in the section 'Access to web applications running on your network'.

 3. The 'Access settings' page appears.

 In the 'Host' field, select the device registered in your home network on which the web application is running.
 You can select the router itself to access the built-in services (e.g. Transmission GUI) or any other device registered in your home network.

 In the 'Domain name' field, create a domain name for this application.
 The name should be in the Latin alphabet.

 In our example, the application uses the router's domain name 'myrouter01.keenetic.link' and the 4th level domain name 'dls'.
 Thus, the Transmission application will be available by the domain name 'dls.myrouter01.keenetic.link'.

 To access the application, you should enable the 'Allow access' option.

 In the 'TCP port' field, specify the port number on which the web application runs on your home network.

 To access the web interface of the built-in Transmission client, the rule will look like this:

 And to access the QNAP network storage: